Roofing

-Landmark Preservation reviews applications for reroofing projects on all individual landmarks and properties within a historic district to ensure consistency with the appropriate design guidelines.
+Landmark Preservation must review all applications for reroofing projects on individual landmarks and properties within a historic district to ensure consistency with the appropriate design guidelines.

 Before you begin